 2. Write your rule book

 Once you know what good data looks like, create a framework to ensure that it’s always available whenever and wherever it’s needed.
-A Data Governance framework establishes a glossary and applies policies, rules, and definitions to your data, creating clearly signposted flows of information throughout the business.
+A Data Governance framework establishes a glossary and applies policies, rules and definitions to your data, creating clearly signposted flows of information through the business.

 3. Establish ownership